open-telemetry/opentelemetry-java-instrumentation/dd-trace-examples/async-tracing/README.md

 It provides to developers a way to instrument their code, without modifying it.
 The Java Agent is a compiled Jar and it is added to the JVM using the `-javaagent` option.

-This contribution uses the [Byteman project](http://byteman.jboss.org/).
-The contribution provides a set of rules for instrumenting the code through a collection of `otarules.btm` files

 The contrib is basically able to serve 2 goals:
 - Instrumenting custom or legacy code without modifying it (extremely verbose and painful)
 - Inject the others OpenTracing contribution in your app (Spring Boot, JDBC wrapper, Jax-Rs, etc. )